MingcongLi233/cornercases_detection/README.md

 1.Transform the point cloud file form.
 The point cloud files in KITTI are changed from .bin into .npy range image or changing .pcd file into .npy range image.

-2.Downsample and outliner point removal.To reduce the computation consumption, the point cloud was downsampled; the outliner points were deleted to increase the performance of the clustering algorithm.
+2.Downsampling and outliner points removal.To reduce the computation consumption, the point cloud was downsampled; the outliner points were deleted to increase the performance of the clustering algorithm.

 **- Ground removal**